 Metformin is a type of biguanide and it is currently the only biguanide available in the United States.
 It is often the first oral medicine prescribed for someone newly diagnosed with diabetes.
 It has the advantage of not causing low blood sugar.
 Metformin does not cause your pancreas to make insulin, but it helps your body use insulin better.
 Metformin can cause side effects such as nausea or diarrhea in some people.
 Your doctor may prescribe metformin in combination with another oral diabetes medicine.

 These medicines help your pancreas make insulin.
 They are inexpensive and have few side effects.
 There are 3 types of sulfonylureas: glipizide, glimepiride, and glyburide.
 Side effects may include weight gain and low level of sodium in the blood.
 Sulfonylureas can be taken alone or with metformin, pioglitazone (a thiazolidinedione), or insulin.
 If you’re allergic to sulfa, you can’t take a sulfonylurea.

 This class of medicines includes rosiglitazone and pioglitazone.
 These medicines help your body respond better to insulin.
 Rosiglitazone and pioglitazone can be used alone or in combination with other diabetes medicines.
 Side effects may include weight gain, fluid retention, and an increase in LDL (“bad”) cholesterol.
 People taking rosiglitazone and pioglitazone also need periodic liver tests.

 There are two medicines in this group: repaglinide and nateglinide.
 Both of these lower your blood glucose by prompting the pancreas to release more insulin.
 These drugs work quickly and do not stay in your system long.
 So they are a good option if your meal schedule varies or is unpredictable.
-They also cause less weight gain that other oral diabetes medicines.
+They also cause less weight gain than other oral diabetes medicines.

 Alpha-glucosidase inhibitors help control blood sugar levels by preventing the digestion of carbohydrates.
 Carbohydrates include starchy foods like potatoes and corn.
 They also include most grains (bread, rice, crackers, cereal) and sugary sweets.
 The two medicines in this group are acarbose and miglitol.
 These medicines may cause bloating, nausea, diarrhea, and flatulence (gas).